process-engine/documentation/reference/stack/advanced-concepts/configuration.md

 ```

 If you compare this with the [Configuration File](#configuration-file), the difference is that you have smaller, more atomic configuration files that might be easier to maintain for you.

+> By default the configuration folder is expected to be `./config` in your project root.

 ### Environment Configuration